codingchili/kibana-mithril/README.md

 npm install
 mocha test --recursive -u tdd
 ```
-Note: if you are on linux and running kibana using x64 you must omit the --arch flag.

 Perform the following steps to create an installable zip:
 1. Set the kibana version in package.json, must match exactly.